TimGuiteDiamond/eclip/README.md

 These should be installed when the environment is setup, however, sometimes there are issues when installing and using tensorflow and keras.

+Python3 must also be installed inorder to run this program.

+####Data
 For the program to work the map files need to be stored in one directory.
 This layout is automatically created by the Topaz program if being used before Eclip.

+If using RunTrain or EP\_success, there must also be a directory with a sub-directory for each of the protein names.
+Each of these sub diectories must have a log file (each one with the same name).
+These log files (default is simple\_xia2\_to\_shelxcde.log) need to contain the characters: "Best space group:
+" followed by a space group.
+In the same sub-direcotry there must also be a directory names by this space group.
+In there there must be a .lst file with the same name as the protein (with \_i if inverse phasing).
+This file must contain the characters "with CC " followed by a percentages, between the last 1000 and last 700 characters.
+Alternatively, it can contain the words "CC is less than zero - giving up".
+This is so that EP\_success can assign scores to the proteins for training.

 The SQLite database must have a table called "**Phasing**", with collumn names:
 * pdb\_id\_id